13 Free Things to do in Prague

 Main Attractions: Free Things to Do in Prague

-From the famous astronomical clock in the charming Old Town Square, the nearby Charles Bridge, the towering Prague Castle, to the unique dancing house, visit these main attractions that are free!
+From the famous astronomical clock in the charming Old Town Square, the nearby Charles Bridge, and the towering Prague Castle to the unique dancing house, visit these main attractions that are free!

 Watch the Astronomical Clock

 First and foremost.
 You can’t go to Prague and not experience this treasured clock.
 Find it located in the beautiful Old Town Square.